 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable Medical Equipment and Related Supplies (For a definition of "durable medical equipment," see Chapter 10 of this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutches, hospital bed, IV infusion pump, oxygen equipment, nebulizer, and walker.
-We cover all medically necessary durable medical equipment covered by Original Medicare.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.UHCRetiree. com/trs 4% coinsurance for Medicare-covered benefits.
-You pay these amounts until you reach the out-of-pocket maximum.
+The most recent list of suppliers is available on our website at www.UHCRetiree.com/trs 4% coinsurance for Medicare-covered benefits.
+You pay these amounts until you reach the out- of-pocket maximum.
 4% coinsurance for Medicare-covered benefits.
-You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
 Emergency Care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Worldwide coverage for emergency \$50 copayment for each You do not pay this amou to the hospital within 24 condition.
-If you are adm you will pay cost sharing "Inpatient Hospital Care' chart.
-You pay these amounts to out-of-pocket maximum. unt if you are admitted hours for the same litted to a hospital, as described in the 'section in this benefit department services.
+Worldwide coverage for emergency department services. \$50 copayment for each emergency room visit.
+You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
+If you are admitted to a hospital, you will pay cost-sharing as described in the "Inpatient Hospital Care" section in this benefit chart.
+You pay these amounts until you reach the out-of-pocket maximum.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Fitness Program \$0 membership fee.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network 🖒 Fitness Program \$0 membership fee.
 Monthly basic membership for Silver Sneaker® Fitness program through network fitness centers.
 If you live 15 miles or more from a SilverSneakers® fitness center you may participate in the SilverSneakers® Steps Program and select one of four kits that best fits your lifestyle and fitness level - general fitness, strength, walking or yoga.
 Hearing Services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-4% coinsurance for each Medicare-covered exam.
-You pay these amounts until you reach the out-of-pocket maximum.
-4% coinsurance for each Medicare-covered exam.
-You pay these amounts until you reach the out-of-pocket maximum.
+4% coinsurance for each Medicare- covered exam.
+You pay these amounts until you reach the out- of-pocket maximum.
+4% coinsurance for each Medicare- covered exam.
+You pay these amounts until you reach the out- of-pocket maximum.
 Routine Hearing Services Please turn to Section 4 Hearing Services of this chapter for more detailed information about this hearing services benefit.
 Routine Hearing Exam \$0 copayment for each routine hearing exam, limited to one exam every plan year.
 Hearing Aids (Includes digital hearing aids) Up to a \$500 allowance for hearing aids every three plan years.
 Routine Hearing Exam \$0 copayment for each routine hearing exam, limited to one exam every plan year.
 Hearing Aids (Includes digital hearing aids) Up to a \$500 allowance for hearing aids every three plan years.
 Benefit is combined in and out-of-network.